Lions, Dinosaurs and Bears, Oh My! Binder Park Zoo Opens May 1, 2025

 African Pygmy Goats

 The goats at Binder always seem happy to have visitors.
-They’re hungry!
-You can feed them for only 50 cents.
+They’re hungry, and you can feed them for one dollar.

-Where to Find This Exhibit: Find the goats by the new entrance, right by the prairie dogs and carousel.
+Where to Find This Exhibit: The goats are by the new entrance, right by the prairie dogs and carousel.

 Binder Park Zoo Memberships